 The swift collapse of the domestic compacts validated the prejudices of Big Three executives, most of whom disdained the very idea of smaller cars.
 It would take both passion and desperation to convince the big Detroit automakers to enter that market.

 THE PASSIONS OF ED COLE

 Edward Nicholas Cole was born in the tiny Michigan farming village of Marne on September 17, 1909.
-From an early age, he displayed a fascination with machinery and by the time he was 16, he owned two cars — wrecks that he bought and rebuilt himself, with money he earned building and repairing radios.
+From an early age, he displayed a fascination with machinery and by the time he was 16, he owned two cars — wrecks that he bought and rebuilt himself with money he earned milking cows and building and selling radio kits.
 Although he studied pre-law at Grand Rapids Junior College, Cole enrolled in the General Motors Institute (GMI, now Kettering University) in 1930, spending half his time in class, the other half working for Cadillac.
 He secured a permanent position at Cadillac in 1933.